nhatnam1507/real-time-leaderboard/README.md

 A high-performance, modular real-time leaderboard system built with Go, following Clean Architecture principles.
 The system ranks users based on their scores.

-## Features

-- **User Authentication**: JWT-based authentication with access and refresh tokens
-- **Score Update**: Update scores via PUT endpoint (upserts - creates if not exists, updates if exists)
-- **Real-Time Leaderboard**: Single leaderboard with live updates via Server-Sent Events (SSE)
-- **Lazy Loading**: Automatic sync from PostgreSQL to Redis when Redis is empty (handles restarts gracefully)
-- **PostgreSQL Backup**: Stores score per user as backup/recovery mechanism for Redis
-- **Redis Sorted Sets**: Efficient leaderboard storage and queries using Redis sorted sets
-- **Redis Pub/Sub**: Real-time notifications for leaderboard updates without polling
-- **Pagination Support**: Configurable limit for leaderboard results (default: 100, max: 100)
-- **Clean Architecture**: Modular, testable, and maintainable code structure with clear separation of concerns
-- **Microservice Ready**: Each module is self-contained and can be extracted to a microservice

 ## Prerequisites

 - Go 1.25.5